dcunited001/dcunited001.github.io/_drafts/peace-power-prosperity-and-other-21st-century-paradoxes.md

 Centralizing and utilizing educational resources to accelerate K12 education, while maintaining the ability to experiment

+### a few ideas from Prince Ea's video on Einstein's near fate as a fish

+how to encourage the flexibility/accessibility for:

+- curriculum (annual & long-term)
+- structure (organiziational & building)
+- format
+- an accurate vision of the workforce and economy 10-20 years from now
+  - which is a moving target
+- school choice
+- student in

+use Washington DC and a handful of others as cities geared for experimentation with education

 ### FB Comments on Diversity of Education

 IMO the lack of religion in this country has resulted in general